hackclub/hackclub/workshops/parallax_effect/README.md

 ## Parallax

 Parallax movement is when things move at different speeds relative to each other.
 This effect can be used to create an illusion of depth.
-We will experience this effect while scrolling a webpage.
+We will experience this effect in websites while scrolling a webpage.
 It's called Parallax scrolling.

 The technique is popular in many places including video games, where it’s usually seen in the layered backgrounds.